 Depression is somewhat more common in people who are closely related to individuals who have the mood disorder.
 However, there is no one gene believed to be responsible.
 In fact, researchers speculate that many genes and their interactions contribute to depression.
 Having a close relative who suffers from depression does not mean that you will end up with it.

-Other factors may contribute to the development of depression like trauma, past situations of violence or abuse, stress, poverty or even physical ailments and certain medications.
+Other factors like trauma, past situations of violence or abuse, stress, poverty or even physical ailments and certain medications may contribute to the development of clinical depression.

 Once a person does suffer from clinical depression, symptoms are often noticed by close friends, coworkers or relatives.

 Do some of these symptoms describe what you are experiencing?
 If so, what you are feeling may be more than a temporary case of the blues.